rdlauer/articles/blues/aio-voc/adafruitio-voc.md

 1. You'll want to repeat this process to set the red color, changing the "if" statement to trigger if the VOC value is > 100.

+**NOTE:** The free tier of IFTTT only polls your Adafruit IO feed once per hour.
+You can upgrade to their "Pro" tier to get more frequent polling.

 ## Final Results

 And the results?
 Great success!

+The VOC levels in my office naturally range from about 90 to 130 throughout the day, but I hard-coded in some VOC values to quickly demonstrate the lights changing:

 https://youtu.be/pYM0PNfwX8U